KD4Z/md380tools-vm/README.md

 Get to the downloads:

-* For the VirtualBox Appliance image file, use these links*
+* For the VirtualBox Appliance image file, use these links

-Single Image (Zip):
+Single file download:
 https://drive.google.com/file/d/0Bwoi2MrlPb3vVEt3Ym4tVHF3SDQ/view?usp=sharing

 or